yatendra2001/ai_buddy/README.md

 * [Feedback](#feedback)
 <!-- TOC -->

-## What is Scalable Flutter App?
+## What is AI Buddy App?

-Scalable Flutter App is a starter template for Flutter apps.
+AI Buddy App is a starter template for Flutter apps.

 It's designed to be scalable and easy to maintain.
 And should save you weeks of development time.